 Omnichannel Experience

-One defining feature of Supermaked is the seamless integration between online and offline shopping.
+One defining feature of Supermarked is the smooth integration between online and offline shopping.
 Customers may:

 - Order groceries online for home delivery or convenient curbside pickup

-- Utilize in-store pickup options that minimize wait times
+- use in-store pickup options that minimize wait times

 - Scan items via mobile apps for quick checkout or to add to digital lists